NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_target_locking.md

 - **Control Rotation**: Enables or disables automatic rotation of the Controller to face the current target.
 - **Predict Target**: Allows the local player to predict the target, before waiting for server confirmation.
+- **Target Marker Class**: The class used as the "Target Lock" marker.

 ### Controller Rotation